michelin/kstreamplify/README.md

     avro.remove.java.properties: true
 ```

-Note that all the Kafka Streams properties have been moved under `kafka.properties`.
+Note that all the Kafka Streams properties are prefixed with `kafka.properties`.

 ## Avro Serializer and Deserializer